getsentry/sentry-docs/src/collections/_documentation/workflow/search.md

 ## Saving Searches

-You have the ability to save a search by performing the search, clicking the dropdown arraow next to the Current Search, and then "Save Currrent Search".
+You have the ability to save a search by performing the search, clicking the dropdown arrow next to the Current Search, and then "Save Current Search".

 [{% asset save-current-search.png %}]({% asset save-current-search.png @path %})